snap-adu-logo-color

 When do you need a survey for an ADU in San Diego?

-Many homeowners ask if they need to get a survey before proceeding with the planning & permitting process for their accessory dwelling unit (ADU).
-While you will need a site plan to submit for permits, a boundary survey may or may not be required for ADUs in the County of San Diego, including Oceanside, Carlsbad, Encinitas, San Marcos, Vista and other nearby municipalities.
-Read on for considerations when you are thinking about if you need a survey for your ADU project.
+Many homeowners ask if they need a survey before proceeding with the planning & permitting process for their accessory dwelling unit (ADU).
+While you will need a site plan to submit for permits, a boundary survey may or may not be required for ADUs in the County of San Diego.
+Read on for considerations when you are considering whether you need a survey for your ADU project.

 Do I need a survey for my ADU?

-Whether you need a survey for your ADU – and what type of survey – will depend on your jurisdiction requirements, site conditions, location for the ADU and even the building inspector you happen to get for your project.
+Whether you need a survey for your ADU, and what type of survey, depends on several factors.
+This includes your jurisdiction requirements, site conditions, ADU location, and even the building inspector.

 Over the past few years, you may have been able to get through plan check without a survey.
-However, many cities are now requiring surveys for all ADU projects (read more on those cases below).
-Also, some jurisdictions will leave the final decision up to the inspector who, upon visiting the site, may decide a building verification survey is necessary, even if it wasn’t required for an initial building permit.
-The inspector could then stop the project and require a survey before any work can continue, resulting in delays and unforeseen costs.
+However, many cities are now requiring boundary surveys for all ADU projects.
+Also, some jurisdictions leave the final decision up to the inspector who may decide a building verification survey is necessary.
+They may do this even if it wasn’t required for an initial building permit.
+The inspector could then stop the project and require a survey before any work can continue.
+This can result in delays and unforeseen costs.

 At SnapADU, we prioritize thorough planning and budgeting from the outset.
 To facilitate this, we include a basic planimetric/topographic survey for all our ADU projects.
-This survey is crucial for accurate planning and budgeting, as it helps to establish a buildable pad for the ADU by assessing the site’s existing conditions and features.
+This survey is crucial for accurate planning and budgeting.
+It helps to establish a buildable pad for the ADU by assessing the site’s existing conditions and features.

-For ADUs positioned close to property boundaries, within 2 feet of a setback, a more detailed survey is typically mandated by the city.
-This survey is essential to ensure that the ADU is placed correctly, adhering to local zoning and setback requirements.
-By incorporating these surveys early into our process, we aim to provide homeowners with a clear and predictable path to ADU construction, avoiding potential issues and ensuring compliance with all regulations.
+For ADUs positioned close to property boundaries, within 2 feet of a setback, a more detailed boundary survey is typically mandated by the city.
+This survey is essential to ensure that the ADU is placed adhering to local zoning and setback requirements.
+We aim to provide homeowners with a clear and predictable path by incorporating these surveys early into our process

 What are the different types of surveys related to planning for an ADU?